JesNetWD/Market-Share-Analysis-for-Customer-Products/README.md

 ## 📈 Key Insights

-- Office Supplies is the largest market but has low company share (21%).
+- Office Supplies is the largest market but has our company has low market share (21%).
 - The company dominates Furniture (40%) but it is the smallest market.
 - The company is a strong #2 in Technology (31%), close to the leader.
 - Competitor B is the overall market leader (~30%).